arenodi/quran_data_engineering/README.md

 ## Documentation

-If you are interested in knowing this application was built:
+If you are interested in knowing how this application was built:

 - [Making Of]()

 To know how the code works:

 - [Docs]()